-6.4.1 Stream Gradient/Slope and Fish Passage
+7.4.1 Watercourse Gradient/Slope and Fish Passage

-The stream gradient is determined by the difference in elevation between the first riffle upstream of the inlet of the culvert and the first riffle located at least three culvert diameters downstream of the outlet of the culvert, divided by the distance between these riffles.
-See Figure 6-10.
+The watercourse gradient/slope is determined by the difference in elevation between the first riffle upstream of the inlet of the culvert and the first riffle located at least three culvert diameters downstream of the outlet of the culvert, divided by the distance between these riffles.
+See Figure 7-10.

 A closed-bottom culvert will pass fish when (a) the riffle to riffle slope is 0.5% or less or (b) the difference in elevation between the riffles is 0.2 metre (8 in) or less and the riffle to riffle distance is 40 metres (131 ft) or less.
-See Figure 6-11 (a)+(b).
+See Figure 7-11(a)+(b).

 When the gradient of the stream bed is less than 0.5%, the culvert must be embedded 0.2 times the culvert diameter (0.2D) or 0.45 metre (18 in), whichever is less, below the bed of the watercourse at the proposed inlet and outlet locations.
-See Figure 6-11 (a).
+See Figure 7-11(a).

 When the distance between the first riffle upstream of the inlet of the culvert and the first riffle located at least three culvert diameters downstream of the outlet is 40 metres (131 ft) or less, and the difference in elevation between the thalweg of these riffles is 0.2 metre (8 in) or less, the ends of the culvert must be embedded 0.2 times the culvert diameter (0.2D) or 0.45 metre (18 in), whichever is less, below the elevation of the thalweg of the corresponding riffle.
-See Figure 6-11(b).
+See Figure 7-11(b).

 If these criteria cannot be met, a bridge or open-bottom culvert should be considered.
 If site specific conditions do not allow for an open-bottom structure, baffles are required in the culvert to provide fish passage.
-Culverts requiring baffles are currently not permitted under the Watercourse Alteration Certification Program.
-An application for a standard WAWA permit must be made using the online system for these types of culverts.